Downside To Doxycycline Treatment For Acne

 Why Doctors Choose Doxycycline

-Doxycycline, which is dispensed under the trade names Doryx, Bio-Tab, Adoxa, Alodox, Adoxa CK, Adoxa TT, Adoxa Pak, Doryx, Oracea, Monodox, Periostat, Vibramycin Hyclate, Vibramycin Calcium, Vibra-Tabs and Vibramycin.
+Doxycycline, is dispensed under many names including Doryx, Bio-Tab, Adoxa, Alodox, Adoxa CK, Adoxa TT, Adoxa Pak, Doryx, Oracea, Monodox, Periostat, Vibramycin Hyclate, Vibramycin Calcium, Vibra-Tabs and Vibramycin.
 Your prescription may come in the form of pills, tablets or moste often – capsules.
 It has many advantages over other antibiotics for acne.
 It’s better absorbed into the bloodstream than the older antibiotics for acne such as tetracycline and oxytetracycline, and it’s equally well absorbed as minocycline.
 It can be taken with food, even with milk.
 It gets into the bloodstream twice as fast as other antibiotics, and stays in the bloodstream three times as long.
-It does not interfere with oral contactives (at least the brands most commonly prescribed in the United States), and in much of the world it only costs about US $10 a month or the equivalent.
+It does not interfere with oral contraceptives (at least the brands most commonly prescribed in the United States), and in much of the world it only costs about US $10 a month or the equivalent.

 Doxycycline usually gets rid of about 2/3 of blemishes in 2 to 3 months.
 That is not as much anti-acne action as many over-the-counter products claim, but it is better than most prescription medications or over-the-counter products deliver.
 Just about the only known downside to using doxycycline until recently has been a problem with skin discoloration when users go out into the sun, especially if they have Asian skin tones.
 The specter of inflammatory bowel disease4, however, puts doxycyline use in a new light.

 Doxycycline And Inflammatory Bowel Disease